Ming Chang

-Ming Erh Chang (钱勇杰 (錢勇傑, Qián Yǒngjié); April 20, 1932 - October 3, 2017) served in the U.S. Navy for 34 years, becoming the first naturalized Asian American naval officer to reach flag rank in the United States military.
-He became the Department of the Navy Inspector General in 1987 after holding cruiser and destroyer commands.
-When Chang left the navy, he became vice president and corporate director for the Pacific region at Raytheon International and then president of MEC International, LLC.
+Ming Erh Chang (20 April 1932 – 3 October 2017) was an American rear admiral who last served as Naval Inspector General from 1987 until his retirement in 1990.
+He became the first naturalized Asian American naval officer to reach flag rank in the United States military.
+After Chang retired from naval service, he was the vice president and corporate director for the Pacific region at Raytheon International and then president of MEC International, LLC.